uw-vortex/VORTEX-handbook/14-alumni.md

 ## MSc trainees
 * Chloe Athaide, MSc '23: "*Consequences and countermeasures of sedentary behaviour on arterial wave reflection*".
 Laboratory Specialist at the University of Guelph-Humber
-* Kailey Stevens, MSc '23: "*Cardiac motion simulation in cadavers and carotid artery longitudinal wall behaviour*"
+* Kailey Stevens, MSc '23: "*Cardiac motion simulation in cadavers and carotid artery longitudinal wall behaviour*".
+Research Assistant at the University of Calgary Cumming School of Medicine

 ## Undergraduate trainees (KIN 431 and KIN 472 Projects)
 * Nidhi Bhagat (F20)